Summer 2 2026

 PE

-The children will begin this half term by developing their games skills through learning cricket.
+The children will begin this half term by developing their golf skills using putters and launchers.
 They will then focus on athletics developing their skills of throwing and jumping.

 Maths